Gelehead/Map_generator_python/README.md

  - After getting the result and before exporting it, we enhance heights because, without that, the terrain would be REALLY dull, try it yourself
  - export the terrain

+### Running

+in the Map_generator_python directory, run :
+`python .\generator.py`

+then run your SCAD app with "terrain.scad" normally located in the same Map_generator_python directory

 ## Complete version